"Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it." Matthew 7:13

 Ptyahns have built their cities on the border of Styx’s cursed empire, a river-based people, growing in power to become the first of the new empires, its political power center established where the River of the Gods empties into the Inland Sea like a snake with its mouth open as though ready to strike northward and swallow the Island Kingdoms’ archipelago whole.

 The Dead Lands, which lie to Ptyah’s east, are now called the Sunken Lands, or more often the Daemon Sea, the reason forgotten by many.
 The barren and forbidding shelf-land bordering the Daemon Sea is now called the Dead Lands, and the Ptyans build their tombs and monuments in the ruins found there—Tierapid, a center of religion, a place of pilgrimage and worship.
 The priests and cults of Tierapid, descendants of the Styxians who survived the Lesser Cataclysm will not rest till they have uncovered and mastered all the Magiss’ arts.
 They gain possession of a dragon globe and finally succeed in summoning Pre-men to inhabit creatures warped to their own designs—half-man, half-beast hosts for Ptyah’s gods – Hset, the serpent god, chief among them.
-Tep Hoteh, they name the Cauldron of the Gods, and Ptyahns come to believe it is where the beast-gods created all life.
+Tep Attl, they name the Cauldron of the Gods, and Ptyahns come to believe it is where the beast-gods created all life.
 Hset’s priests come to exercise powerful influence upon Ptyah’s royal house.
 It is not long before Styx has re-emerged on the Southern Continent in the form of a Ptyahn hierarchy, led by the beast-gods’ priesthood.

 Ptyah—the oldest of the empires.